 Also, companies do not have a dedicated fund to train their employees.
-55% of companies declare to not have a dedicated fund for training their employees, while 7% declare to dedicate funds occasionally.
-It is also, worth mentioning that there is a confirmation of the willingness of the workforce to learn new things.
+55% of companies declare not to have a dedicated fund for training their employees, while 7% declare to commit funds occasionally.
+It is also worth mentioning that there is a confirmation of the willingness of the workforce to learn new things.
 For example, 68% of the responded companies state that their employees' willingness to acquire new skills is very high.
-74% of companies conduct assessments on their workers' skills and training needs, but only 14% of them use out of company training.
-The reorganisation is the most common action taken to address the shortage of skills of existing staff (27%).
+74% of companies conduct assessments on their workers' skills and training needs, but only 14% use training outside the company.
+The reorganisation is the most common action taken to address the existing staff shortage of skills (27%).